motoko-bootcamp/bootcamp-2022/README.md

 When you need help, follow these steps **in this order**:

 1) Search on **Google** : most issues have their solution somewhere on the Internet, this is how real developers solve most of their problems.
 You need to make sure you've searched a for a few minutes on the Internet before moving to the **next step**. <br/>
-2) Dig into the (#)[list of resources and documentation [URL NEEDED]].
+2) Dig into the [list of resources and documentation [URL NEEDED]](https://github.com/motoko-bootcamp/bootcamp/blob/main/README.md#graduation-levels-).
 Most likely the answer you need will be in here if you dig enough, and the more practise you get navigating these resources the more effective and self-sufficient you'll be able to be as an Internet Computer developer.
 2) Ask your **team** for help on **Discord** : you all have been assigned a specific team channel on Discord, this team is composed of people in your Time zone who are learning along with you.
 If you run into an issue, someone in your group probably encountered the same issue and might have the solution.
 You need to make sure you've asked your team and waited for a few minutes before moving to the **next step**. <br/>
 3) Go to the <a href="https://github.com/motoko-bootcamp/bootcamp/discussions" target="_blank"> discussion section </a> and ask your question by creating a new topic. **Make sure** your issue hasn't be already answered in another topic. <br/> If you decide to create a new topic, please provide as much information as possible:
 - When did you encounter the issue ?